orcslab/Home-Page/HOWTO - article editing.md

 ----

-You can also change the picture of the article, remembering that if the article is your profile, the "intro image" **must be in 200x245 resolution**.
-The "full article image" can have any resolution, observing, of course, how you want your article to look.
+You can also change the picture of the article. **Important**: if you're editing your _profile_, the "intro image" **must be in 200x245 resolution**.
+The "full article image" can have any resolution, depending, of course, on how you want your article to look.

 ----

 ![Images edition](https://raw.githubusercontent.com/ORCSLab/Home-Page/master/Figures/20150511-Vittor/images.png)

 ----
-Don't forget of clicking save after editing.
+Don't forget to click _save_ after you're done.

-Well, thats all folks.
+That's all, folks!
 Thanks for reading!
 Vittor